Vator Splash Oakland – a two-day startup competition and educational event – will take place May 6-7, 2014 at Jack London Square.

-Last week Y Combinator announced The Handshake Deal Protocol.
+Last week Y Combinator announced The Handshake Deal Protocol [no longer available online – apparently because of the Protocol’s shortcomings discussed below].
 A “handshake deal” is an oral commitment to a funding transaction between a startup’s founders and an investor.
-The handshake deal is necessary in Silicon Valley because, in the world of startups, one must move quickly.
+This sometimes is considered necessary in Silicon Valley because, in the world of startups, one must move quickly.

 As Y Combinator notes, however, a handshake deal can create problems: